-Secondly, after consultation and feedback, we get to a point where we are confident in making a formal lodgment of an application to Australia’s Department of Home Affairs (DHA).
-The department is the authority that grants permission to enter or stay in Australia.
+After consultation with you and taking on board your feedback, we get to a point where we are confident in making a formal lodgment of an application to Australia’s Department of Home Affairs (DHA).
+The Department is the authority that grants permission to enter or stay in Australia.

-Thirdly and finally, we communicate and follow up with the Department about the progress of your case.
-We are the buffer between visa applicants and sponsors on the one hand and the DHA case officer on the other hand.
+Finally, we communicate and follow up with the Department about the progress of your case.
+We are the buffer between you, the visa applicant and sponsor on the one hand and the DHA case officer on the other hand.
 Our legal representation as your immigration attorneys gives you breathing space.

 We protect our clients from unnecessary delays or unfair or legally inappropriate immigration decisions of errant case officers.
 Let us protect you.

 We will help you decide what to do next after you receive a visa refusal notification.
 Should you appeal?
 Should you re-lodge?
 Can you start again at all?
 Is a new application as well as an appeal the best way forward?